pajkosmi/FLASH_workshop/workshop.md

 ### Creating a New Test Problem
 * (Mike this you will walk through)
 * For a new problem, you will need certain 'ingredients'.
-Here we will setup Rayleigh-Taylor instability.
+Here we will setup a Sod shocktube problem.
-  * First a we setup a directory in `/BANG/source/Simulation/SimulationMain/RayleighTaylor`
+  * I will walk through this on my screen.
+If you'd like to follow along, we'll be in `/BANG/source/Simulation/SimulationMain/Workshop_Sod`
   * `Config` files outline the necessary Units, physics, and variables (as well as their default values) needed to model the simulation
     * These files are what is parsed by `setup` and specify exactly which lines of code are to be linked to in the object directory
   * `Makefile` lists which source `.F90` files will be compiled
   * `flash.par` specifies certain runtime parameters (ex. density of top fluid or number of refinement level)
     * Note this is what is copied into the object directory when we run setup
-  * `Simulation_data.F90` stores the variables specified in `flash.par`
+  * `Simulation_data.F90` stores simulation specific variables, specified in `flash.par`
   * `Simulation_init.F90` initializes the values in `Simulation_data.F90` based on the values specified in `flash.par`
   * `Simulation_initBlock.F90` assigns these newly initialized values onto the computational domain
-    * For this Rayliegh-Taylor example, it initially defines the denser fluid on top and less dense fluid below
+    * For this Sod shocktube example, it initially defines the densitiy and pressure on each side of an interface
-  * Run `./setup RayleighTaylor -auto -2d -debug -nxb=18 -nyb=18 +spark +pm4dev -gridinterpolation=native -objdir=obj_RTinstab_2D -makefile=gnu`
+  * Run `./setup Workshop_Sod -auto -2d -debug -nxb=18 -nyb=18 +spark +pm4dev -gridinterpolation=monotonic -objdir=obj_Sod_2D -makefile=gnu`

 ### Visualization and Data Analysis